 Agumon: Tai, if you don't shut up, I'm gonna eat your parents.

-Played straight in Princess Mononoke, where onlookers gasp in awe during the Forest Spirit's transformations...except for Lady Eboshi, who subverts this trope in the climatic scene.
+- Played straight in Princess Mononoke, where onlookers gasp in awe during the Forest Spirit's transformations...except for Lady Eboshi, who subverts this trope in the climactic scene.

 Attila: Just 'cause they're busy doesn't mean I can't round up Thunder-Wonder. [reaches mechanical claws out to grab the nearly-fainted Raikou]